martinthomson/sup-ai/draft-thomson-aipref-sup.md

       replace any value of UNKNOWN for that more specific label with the value from this (more general) label.

    b.
-If all aspect of the usage
+If all aspects of the usage
-      is covered by more specific labels
+      are covered by more specific labels
       discard the more general label from the record.

 2. If the value for any of the remaining labels is UNKNOWN,